vaclav2016/xmppredis/xmppwebauth/README.md

 # xmppwebauth

+This sunproject demostrate how to have web authorization without keeping password into database.

-* login.php - sample login page
+* `login.php` - sample login page
-* page.php - page which show different content for anonymous/authrized users
+* `page.php` - page which show different content for anonymous/authrized users
-* logout.php - logout page
+* `logout.php` - logout page

 ## Authorization scheme for Web Site without keeping password into database